Soda Lake and Little Soda Lake are two maars

 through the water table or shallow lakes.
 Although undated by absolute methods, they postdate the Pleistocene

-glacial Lake Lahontan and are probably less than 10,000 years old and perhaps even less than 1,500 years old.
+glacial Lake Lahontan and estimated to be younger than 6 thousand years old.
 The larger maar

 , Soda Lake, is oblong, about 1.1 x 1.5 km (0.7 to 0.9 mi), elongated northeast to southwest.
 The 300 m (about 1000 ft) wide Little Soda Lake lies 250 m (820 ft) south of Soda Lake.
 The maars are the site of a geothermal prospect that may have discharged hot springs through the end of the 19th century.